 - Sparkling Client - short and sweet Silverlight podcasts.

-- The Java Posse - newscast on all things Java.
+- The Java Posse - newscast on everything Java.

-- The Startup Success Podcast - podcast on what it takes to build an IT startup - definitely recommended.
+- The Startup Success Podcast - podcast on what it takes to build an IT startup - highly recommended.

 - The Thirsty Developer - wide variety of topics, good content.